-On the other hand, if you sell now in 2021, you can use the section 121 exclusion to offset the capital gains you have enjoyed on your current home, up to the exclusion amount.
+On the other hand, if you sell now, you can use the section 121 exclusion to offset the capital gains you have enjoyed on your current home, up to the exclusion amount.
 Any excess capital gain would only be taxed at the current lower long term capital gains rates, locking in the lower tax rate (say 15%) on that portion of your equity.

-By buying a new home in 2021 you reset your cost basis and your required holding period (2 years) until you can use this fantastic tax break all over again.
+By buying a new home in 2022 you reset your cost basis and your required holding period (2 years) until you can use this fantastic tax break all over again in your tax planning.

 My wife and I are empty nesters.
 Our current house is too big for just the two of us.
 Since we purchased the home in 2012 it has tripled in value.

 Our appreciation has now exceeded the exclusion amount.
 All future growth at this point will be taxable.
 If we sell the house this year in 2021 and buy a new house – the first $500K of appreciation (capital gain) on the new house will potentially grow income tax free for us.
 I love this tax break, and I think you will too.

 Now is your chance to buy the new home of your dreams and make a tax move all at the same time.
 Happy Hunting!

 Email Questions and comments to: email@example.com